mlswg/mls-protocol/draft-ietf-mls-protocol.md

   applied at the leftmost unoccupied leaf, or appended to the right edge of the tree if all leaves are occupied.

+* Decide whether to populate the `path` field: If the `path` field is required based on the proposals that are in the commit (see above), then it MUST be populated.
+Otherwise, the sender MAY omit the `path` field at its discretion.

 * If populating the `path` field: Create a DirectPath using the new tree (which includes any new members).
 The GroupContext for this operation uses the `group_id`, `epoch`, `tree_hash`, and `confirmed_transcript_hash` values in